 If Windows doesn’t recognize your hard drive, please refer to the article for that platform.

 Before We Begin: Read-Only Volumes and NTFS

-If your external hard drive is showing up but you can’t write to it, it’s likely using a file system that your Mac cannot write to.
+If your external hard drive is showing up but you can’t write to it, it’s likely using a Mac file system that your computer cannot write to.
 Many Windows external drives are formatted to NTFS by default, and macOS doesn’t include an NTFS driver.
 In order to write to your drive, you’ll need to install a driver with support for that file system.

 You can get your hands dirty and fix read-only problems for free with an open source solution, or by enabling macOS experimental NTFS support.
 Alternatively, paid options like Paragon NTFS ($20 per Mac) or TuxeraNTFS ($31 for all home computers) will quickly restore access to your NTFS volumes.

 All connected and mounted volumes will show up in your

 /Volumes/ folder.
 Launch Finder and in the menu bar, click Go > Go to Folder.
 Then type